nikoof/nauc/README.md

 - cell signed-ness

 > [!CAUTION]
 > The compiler is far from perfect and currently a work-in-progress.
-It does no optimization whatsoever and is also probably extremely buggy.
+It does _very_ basic optimizations and is also probably extremely buggy.

 > [!NOTE]